IVZ — Invesco Ltd.

 1. Key Financial Results and Metrics

-- Adjusted Diluted Earnings Per Share: Increased to $0.57, up 30% from $0.44 in the prior year.
+- Adjusted Diluted Earnings Per Share: Rose to $0.57, a 30% increase from $0.44 in the same quarter last year.

-- Operating Margin: Improved to 34.5%, a 300 basis point increase year-over-year, with 500 basis points of positive operating leverage.
+- Operating Margin: Improved to 34.5%, reflecting a 300 basis point increase year-over-year, with 500 basis points of positive operating leverage.

 2. Strategic Updates and Business Highlights